 Addiction is a highly complex disease that typically has many components.
 Usually, when a patient enters treatment for the first time, they are like an ice block that is being chipped away at.
-Through individual, group and family counseling, the individual begins to learn a bit more about themselves and what may have led to the addiction.
+Through the individual, group, and family counseling, the individual begins to learn a bit more about themselves and what may have led to the addiction.

 Addictions are Often Deep Rooted

 Many recovering addicts find that their addiction came out of nowhere.
 It is instead deep-rooted.
 Maybe the person started using drugs because they felt insecure and wanted to loosen up around friends.
 Perhaps they were struggling to keep things together and needed an escape.
 Another common underlying factor is depression.

 Depression and Heroin Use

 It’s not uncommon for people suffering from depression to use drugs for the purpose of self-medication.
-Unfortunately, heroin and depression put a person at a much higher risk for suicide and self-injury.
+Unfortunately, heroin and depression put a person at a much higher risk of suicide and self-injury.

 According to a study published in Addiction, the rate of death by suicide for heroin users is as much as 35 percent.
 Heroin abusers are also 14 percent more likely to die from suicide than nonusers.
 Another study reported in Substance Abuse and Misuse found that hopelessness is one of the most common features in heroin addicts who are considering suicide.